maxitg/SetReplace/.github/CONTRIBUTING.md

 - `SET_REPLACE_BUILD_TESTING`:
 Enable cpp testing using googletest, which is downloaded at build time.

-- `SET_REPLACE_WITH_MATHEMATICA`:
-Generates the target `SetReplaceMathematica` that provides an interface for using *libSetReplace* in Wolfram Language.

 - `SET_REPLACE_ENABLE_ALLWARNINGS`:
 For developers and contributors.
 Useful for continuous integration.
 Add compile options to the targets enabling extra warnings and treating warnings as errors.